Artoriuz/ArtCNN/README.md

 A few other variants are also offered, these are meant to cover specific needs or edge-case scenarios:
 - `ArtCNN_C4F16_D2.glsl`: Trained with JPEG LR images that have been moderately compressed.
 Use this when your objective is to get rid of artifacts.
 - `ArtCNN_C4F16_D1.glsl`: Trained with JPEG LR images that have been lightly compressed.
-Use this for normal lossy web content, it preserves more fine detail than the D2 variant.
+This is an attempt at finding the sweet spot between the normal and the D2 variants.
 - `ArtCNN_C4F16_LL.glsl`: Trained with images downsampled in linear light.
 Use this if you suspect the content has been downsampled in linear light.

 When in doubt of which variant to use, start with `ArtCNN_C4F16.glsl` to see if your system can handle it and go up or down from there.

+## Technical Details
 The shaders are trained on the Manga109 dataset using the Adam optimiser with a learning rate of 1e-4 and the L1/MAE loss function.
 The high-resolution images are downsampled with a box filter, and they're also split into small 64x64 patches for performance and memory reasons.

 You can check the `ArtCNN_Training.ipynb` Colab Notebook for details.